Passwords might be your greatest security weakness.

 Which password manager should I use?

-Are they referenced by other vendors and clients?
-Does the developer engage positively with the security community, and have they had security audits of their software?
+Is this password manager referenced by other vendors and clients?
+Does the developer engage positively with the security community?
+Have they had security audits of their software?

-Check if they publish their vision on security, including their philosophy on software security.
-You want to see that they have thought about how their app and their platform might be attacked and how they've designed with those threats in mind.
+Check if they publish their vision on software security.
+You want to see that they have thought about how their app may be attacked and if they've taken steps to mitigate those cyber risks.

-Does the app have the right features and support the platforms you use (e.g. Apple iOS, Linux, and so on)?
+Does the app have the right features?
+Does it support the operating systems or platforms you use?

 You could create a password that consists of only punctuation and the first letters of this sentence.
 So that would be: